Parahughmilleria: Creation of the genus and additional species

 In 2012, the Russian paleontologist Evgeniy S. Shpinev described another species, P. longa, from the Khakassia, Russia.
 Its specific name, from the Latin longus, refers to the unusual length of its prosoma compared to the other species of the genus, about 17 mm (about 0.67 in) long and 18 mm (0.71 in) wide.
 The holotype and only known specimen (PIN1220/3) consists of an incomplete prosoma and fragments from a swimming leg.
 In this species, the prosoma was surrounded by a narrow marginal margin.
 The posterior margin was slightly convex.
 The eyes were small and, as in other species, reniform.
 The swimming leg was of Adelophthalmus-type, with the fifth, sixth, seventh and part of the eighth segment known.
 The seventh segment was very long and narrow, while the eight segment was irregular along the outer edge.
 This species is distinguished by having a prosoma narrower and longer than others.

 In addition, Markus Poschmann transferred Erieopterus statzi to Parahughmilleria in 2015 based on the proportions of paddle segments which were more related to those of P. hefteri.
 This species is only known by a single specimen that was originally assigned to Eurypterus, but Kjellesvig-Waering classified it to Erieopterus based on the shape of the prosoma lacking of ornamentation and on the highly serrated paddle.
 Nine years before Poschmann referred E. statzi to Parahughmilleria, he and O. Erik Tetlie had already suggested this change, which was not done because of the need to study the material.

+A new species, Parahughmilleria fuea, was described by Ma et al. in 2023, based on fossils found in the Early Devonian (Lochkovian) Xiaxishancun Formation of Yunnan province, southwest China.

+In a 2025 eurypterid monograph, James Lamsdell reclassified Parahughmilleria maria as a species of Pittsfordipterus, and P. bellistriata as a synonym of Bassipterus.'
+P. hefteri was furthermore formally designated as merely juveniles of P. major.
+Since the name P. hefteri took priority, this makes P. major a synonym of P. hefteri.
+Furthermore, the species Nanahughmillaria pygmaea was designated as a synonym of P. salteri, the type species of Parahughmilleria.
+Since N. pygmaea was named first, P. salteri was thus redesignated as P. pygmaea.'